mattwigway/indicatrix.org-old/_posts/2014-05-01-predicting-the-popularity-of-bicycle-sharing-stations.md

 - I added a note about how the San Francisco linear model has been flattened (p.
 13)
 - I added legends to maps that were missing them (pp. 16-21)

 _Update (August 24, 2014)_: The San Francisco accessibility measures were incorrectly calculated using California State Plane Zone 5 instead of Zone 3 projection.
 It is not believed that this introduced a significant amount of error, in relation to other sources of error such as geographic aggregation by centroid or stochastic variation in methods.
-The the paper has not been modified.
+The paper has not been modified.